Assistant Professor

 Saint John

-Her writings about colonial, settler colonial, and Wabanaki literary histories have been published in numerous journals, including AlterNative, NAIS, Settler Colonial Studies, Canadian Literature, University of Toronto Quarterly, English Studies in Canada and others.
+Rachel has written articles and chapters on captivity narratives and the Puritan author John Gyles; on the colonial grammars that were normalized in the first Canadian/American novel; on Captain John Smith’s famous rejection of Powhatan kinship structures in the Virginia tidewater; on William Shakespeare’s anxieties around ecological exploitation and parasitic social relationships; on the nineteenth century tradition of absolution writing in Atlantic Canada; on the Puritan sense of mission in English Canadian contexts; on Sophia Hawthorne’s Scotland writings; on the continuing relevance of Moses Perley’s colonial propaganda in New Brunswick political discourse; on the power of children to lead New Brunswickers away from failed settler colonial systems; and more.
+Her writings have been published in numerous journals, including AlterNative, NAIS, Settler Colonial Studies, Canadian Literature, University of Toronto Quarterly, English Studies in Canada, and others.
 Her first book, The Homing Place (Wilfrid Laurier University Press, 2017), was short-listed for the Atlantic Book Award for Scholarly Writing and awarded the Writers’ Federation of New Brunswick Book Award for Non-Fiction.
-Her ongoing collaborations with Wolastoqey artists and scholars have featured in regional arts symposia and in venues such as the Journal of New Brunswick Studies.
+Her ongoing collaborations with Wabanaki artists have featured in regional arts symposia and in public and open-access venues such as the Journal of New Brunswick Studies.

-Rachel worked as a Research Associate at the Mi’kmaq-Wolastoqey Centre at UNB Fredericton from 2021-2023 and was a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellow at Dalhousie University from 2017-2020.
-She speaks in public forums about what it means, for her and her family, to be treaty people in the land of the Peace and Friendship Treaties, and she teaches courses on North American and Indigenous literary histories.
-For her teaching, she was nominated for the Dr. Alan P. Stewart Memorial Award in 2021 and awarded a Departmental Award for Teaching Excellence for 2021-2022.
+Rachel was a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Fellow at Dalhousie University from 2017-2020, studying the place of colonial Canadian texts in the enterprise of early American studies, and she then worked as a Research Associate, first at the Atlantic Canada Studies Centre and then at the Mi’kmaq-Wolastoqey Centre from 2021-2023.
+At UNB Saint John, she teaches courses on North American and Indigenous literary histories; for her teaching, she was nominated for the Dr. Alan P. Stewart Memorial Award in 2021 and awarded a Departmental Award for Teaching Excellence for 2021-2022.
 She is a past Trustee of the Saint John Free Public Library and a current member of the New Brunswick Public Libraries Board.

-“wikhikhotuwok and the Re-Storying of Menahkwesk: Telling History Together,” co-authored with Gina Brooks, forthcoming in a special issue of Journal of New Brunswick Studies edited by Ken Coates, Mario Levesque, and Graydon Nicholas.
-2024.
+“wikhikhotuwok and the Re-Storying of Menahkwesk: Telling History Through Treaty,” co-authored with Gina Brooks, forthcoming in Journal of New Brunswick Studies.

 “The Last of the Wabanakis: Absolution Writing in Atlantic Canada,” Settler Colonial Studies 10.1, 1-14.
 2020.